Ex-Rabobank traders rigged Libor for 'unfair advantage', U.S. tells jury

-NEW YORK (Reuters) - Two former Rabobank traders abused their positions in setting Libor interest rates to help the bank gain an “unfair advantage” trading financial products tied to the benchmark, a U.S. prosecutor said on Wednesday.
+NEW YORK, Oct 14 (Reuters) - Two former Rabobank traders abused their positions in setting Libor interest rates to help the bank gain an “unfair advantage” trading financial products tied to the benchmark, a U.S. prosecutor said on Wednesday.

 Carol Sipperly, the prosecutor, told jurors at the start of the trial of Anthony Allen and Anthony Conti in federal court in Manhattan that the two traders engaged in a years-long scheme to manipulate the U.S. dollar and yen Libor rates.